 David Burrow is single, though he says he is always looking.
 In many ways, he says, his family is the students he teaches.
 His "real" family, however, includes a sister and three brothers.
 David is the "baby" of the family.

 Margaret, the oldest, was the very first graduate from a special honors college (Justin Morrill College) at Michigan State University.
 Much later in her life she received her master's degree from Viterbo University in LaCrosse, Wisconsin.
 She is a widow who lives in Decorah, Iowa.
 For years she taught Spanish in nearby Cresco.
-She has retired from that job but has since done translation for bilingual students and taught Spanish courses at Northeast Iowa Community College.
+She retired from that job but continued to do translation for bilingual students.
+She also taught Spanish courses at Northeast Iowa Community College.
 Margaret had a step-son named Paul, and she was proud of her grandchildren.
 She traveled whenever and wherever she could.
 Margaret died from complications of leukemia on May 31, 2017.

 Paul has bachelor's and master's degrees in Spanish and history from Drake University.
-He spent three decades teaching Spanish and history in Oskaloosa, Iowa.
+He spent three decades teaching those subjects in Oskaloosa, Iowa.
 He then made the transition to a second career as a United Methodist minister.
 For several years he was a part-time pastor, working with both English and Spanish-speaking congregations.
-In late 2010 he began working full time for the church and is now assigned to the Perry-Fairview-Rippey circuit.
+In late 2010 he began working full time for the church and was assigned to the Perry-Fairview-Rippey circuit.
+He inow lives at a Unitedd Methodist retirement community in Indianola, Iowa and is a part-time pastor at two small churches in south-central Iowa.
 Paul is married to Nancy, a retired special education instructor.
 Their children, Rachel and Timothy, are out of college.
-Rachel works as a school librarian in Norwalk, and Timothy works for Mediacom.
+Rachel works as a school librarian in Norwalk, and Timothy has worked for WHO radio and for Mediacom.
+Tim and his wife Jessica are the proud parents of Olivia.

 Steve is a graduate of Luther College.
 He used to teach science and social studies in Gallup, New Mexico, but he returned to the Midwest in 1998.
-He is now in northern Minnesota.
+He has lived in Minnesota, Texas, and Florida, and is now in Oskaloosa, Iowa.
 His daughters Hannah and Michelle live in New Mexico, and son Chris is in northeast Iowa.
 Sadly his son Josh chose to take his own life in 2003.
-Steve has alternated in his career between education (working as a middle school history teacher) and clerical work.
+Steve has alternated in his career between education (working as a middle school history teacher), clerical, and industrial work.
+He spent time in Minnesota, Texas, and Florida, but he now lives in Oskaloosa and works for Pella Windows & Doors.

 Margaret Burrow Sullivan, David Burrow, John Burrow, Steve Burrow, and Paul Burrow